Experiential Learning at Linfield

 Collaborative research and creative endeavor deepen students’ understanding of disciplinary theory and prepare them for graduate and professional school.
 Linfield offers several types of collaborative learning experiences that are supported by outside grants, the Linfield Collaborative Research Endowment, and the Linfield Research Institute.
 These experiences permit students to present the results of their work at regional and national meetings, and to publish, exhibit, or perform their results in collaboration with their faculty mentors.

 Because encountering other cultures is a central part of Linfield’s educational mission, students may undertake any of a number of formal curricular opportunities abroad or within the United States.
+For more information, please see the International Programs section of this catalog.

 January term off-campus courses offer a more compressed introduction to cultures beyond the Linfield campus.
 These four-week long classes foster global awareness, develop insights into major issues of our time, and deepen understanding of American society.
 Because they provide innovative, hands-on learning opportunities where classroom discoveries assume real-world immediacy, many departments regularly offer such courses.